 The graduation requirements to earn a BS in Biological Systems Engineering are:

-To apply for a degree, please follow the instructions to apply for a degree posted on the Registrar's website.
+• For a list of courses that satisfy the various University CLE areas, please see the instructions to apply for a degree posted on the Registrar's website.
 If you are not sure when you will graduate, you should take a guess at your graduateion date and modify it later if your plans change.
 If you would like to be excused from the ceremony, please indicate that you do not plan to attend the ceremony and list the address where you would like to have your diploma mailed.

 If you do not apply for a degree by the posted deadlines, you will not be included in the commencement ceremony.
 (The deadlines are usually early in the semester that you plan to graduate, but if you apply for a degree earlier, this gives us time to fix errors on your degree audit report so you receive your diploma on time.)